benpate/derp/README.md

 * `Mongodb` writes errors to a MongoDB database collection
 * `SendGrid` sends a human-friendly error report via SendGrid email service.

-## HTTP Error Codes
-Using HTTP error codes with derp is recommended, but not required.
-This standard includes useful codes for most errors that occur on a server, and makes it easy to use derp errors directly in HTTP server responses.